dzervoudakes/grindstonejs/README.md

 ##### focus()

-_Focus on the first element in the set._
+_Focus on the first element in the set or trigger a function when some element is focused upon._

 ```
 $(selector).focus();